ampers-and/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is issued and used by the server.
+It is a string of cryptic text, stored in the client (local storage) and used by the server to determine the user and the service permissions for the user.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can require logins and issue specific tokens.
+You can use protected/ private routes.

 - [ ] Describe how web servers work.

+'Web server' can mean two things - it can mean both the physical device that stores the website codes and it can also mean the program that such devices run in order to host the websites.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD stands for 'Create, Read, Update, Delete'.
+The complement HTTP methods are 'PUT and/or POST' for 'Create', 'GET' for 'Read', 'PUT and/or POST' again for 'Update', and 'DELETE' for 'Delete'.

 ## Project Set Up